-Comprehensive insurance -- If your vehicle sustains water or flood damage, you can file a claim under your comprehensive insurance coverage, which covers any type of damage to your car up to its actual cash value that's caused by natural disasters instead of accidents, says Gusner.
+Comprehensive insurance -- If your vehicle sustains water or flood damage, you can file a claim under your comprehensive insurance coverage.
+That covers any type of damage to your car up to its actual cash value, which is caused by natural disasters instead of accidents, says Gusner.

 Collision coverage -- Collision comes into play if you hydroplane and flip your car or hit another car or a tree.
 Your claim will pay to repair your car or will pay the actual cash value of the car.
 You do still have to pay the deductible, Gusner says, whether the accident was your fault, someone else's or caused by the storm.